PS-CodeCrafter/PythonProject/README.md

-This is the README file for PythonProject
+This is thCe README file for PythonProjec

+This is the second line in this file.